 I absolutely love Pinterest!
-It’s by far my largest referral source of traffic to my website.
+It’s by far my largest source of referral traffic to my website to this day.
 Not to mention, I just flat-out love the platform.
-There’s such a wealth of information all in one place all wrapped up in beautifully packaged pins.
+There’s such a wealth of information in one place all wrapped up in beautifully packaged pins.

 At the end of the day, it’s necessary to try out what works for you and your blog until you strike Pinterest Gold.
-And recently I struck gold myself with a strategy called manual pinning!
+And in the last year, I struck gold myself with a Pinterest strategy called manual pinning!

 I absolutely love the concept of manual pinning.
 It’s both effective and has proven to be highly favored with the Pinterest algorithms.
 And that’s why I stuck with it for so long.

 In case you’ve been living under a blogging rock for the past year, you may not have heard about Carly Campbell’s successful ebook – Pinteresting Strategies.
 Her book is literally the epicenter of the Manual Pinning Strategy.